 Gladstone Securities, LLC ("Gladstone Securities"), a privately-held broker-dealer registered with the Financial Industry Regulatory Authority and insured by the Securities Investor Protection Corporation, which is 100% indirectly owned and controlled by Mr. Gladstone, our chairman and chief executive officer, has provided other services, such as investment banking and due diligence services, to certain of our portfolio companies, for which Gladstone Securities receives a fee.
 Any such fees paid by portfolio companies to Gladstone Securities do not impact the fees we pay to the Adviser or the non-contractual, unconditional and irrevocable credits against the base management fee or incentive fee.
-Gladstone Securities received fees from portfolio companies totaling \$0.6 million and \$0.2 million during the three months ended December 31, 2021 and 2020, respectively.
+Gladstone Securities received fees from portfolio companies totaling \$25 thousand and \$0.6 million during the three and six months ended March 31, 2022, respectively, and \$0.3 million and \$0.4 million during the three and six months ended March 31, 2021, respectively.